applicato/deadswitch-linux/README.md

 ## Installation

-Deadmanswitch requires [Python](https://www.python.org/) v3.8+ to run which should come pre-installed on the latest version of Debian based distros such as Ubuntu.
-The app uses BASH, but I think it would work with other shells like ZSH.
+Dead Switch requires [Python](https://www.python.org/) v3.8+ to run which should come pre-installed on the latest version of Debian based distros such as Ubuntu and Arch based distros, but check. if not, install.
+The app also BASH, I coded this with GNU bash, version 5.1.4(1) but I think it would work with lesser versions as well as other shells like ZSH.

 There are no other known dependencies for this program.